My first experience with a tree spirit happened on a sunny autumn afternoon in Holzhausen Park, Frankfurt, Germany. I was six years old.

 Tree Spirit Tarot – Return to the Garden of our Soul, tells the archetypal stories of 78 trees as they relate to the Tarot.
 Trees are wisdom keepers who hold space on our journey to oneness.

-The tree spirit within me honors the tree spirit in you as we walk this journey of awakening and returning together in love.
+The tree spirit within me honors the tree spirit within you as we walk this journey of awakening and returning together in love.

 Namaste (respect) and Munay (love) to all.